-11. Which of the following statements a A) Archaea belong to this domain.
-B) All bacteria are multicellular org main Bacteria is true?
+11. Which of the following statements about the domain Bacteria is true?
 C) All bacteria have a membrane-bound nucleus.
+A) Archaea belong to this domain.
+B) All bacteria are multicellular organisms.
 D) All bacteria lack a nucleus.
-12. Members of the kingdom Animalia - A) can obtain their food either by absorption or by photosynthesis.
+12. Members of the kingdom Animalia -A) can obtain their food either by absorption or by photosynthesis.
 B) are composed of cells that lack a cell membrane.
 C) can obtain their food by eating other organisms.
 D) make their own food through photosynthesis.
-13. Kingdom Fungi includes species - A) such as mushrooms and plants.
+13. Kingdom Fungi includes species -A) such as mushrooms and plants.
+C) that use photosynthesis to obtain food.
 B) that obtain food by ingestion.
-C) that use photosynthe D) that obtain food by c organisms and absorbing the nutrients.
-14. Which of the following is a kingdon A) Viruses n within the domain Euka B) Fungi rya?
-C) Archaea D) Bacteria 15.
-All organisms belonging to the kingdom Plantae - A) are photosynthetic.
+D) that obtain food by decomposing dead organisms and absorbing the nutrients.
+14. Which of the following is a kingdom within the domain Eukarya?
+B) Fungi C) Archaea D) Bacteria A) Viruses 15.
+All organisms belonging to the kingdom Plantae -A) are photosynthetic.
 B) obtain food by decomposing the remains of dead organisms and absorbing the nutrients.
 C) are unicellular and lack a nucleus.
 D) are multicellular and lack a nucleus.
 16. Which of the following statements is not consistent with Darwin's theory of natural selection?
 A) Individuals in a population exhibit variations, some of which are passed from parents to offspring.
 B) Individual organisms exhibit genetic change during their life spans to better fit their environment.
 C) Factors in the environment result in some organisms having better reproductive success than others.
 D) Natural selection can lead to the appearance of new species.
 17. An antibiotic kills 99.9% of a bacterial population.
-You would expect the next generation of bacteria - A) to be just as susceptible to that antibiotic as was the previous generation.
+You would expect the next generation of bacteria -A) to be just as susceptible to that antibiotic as was the previous generation.
 B) to be more resistant to that antibiotic.
 C) to die out due to the drastic decrease in population size.
 D) to be more contagious than the prior generation.
-18. A theory is - A) an idea that has been proven.
-B) a concept in the early stages that C) a description of a belief that invo D) an explanation of an idea that is be kes the supernatural. rted by a large body of evidence.
-19. The role of a control in an experime A) provide a basis of comparison to B) prove that a hypothesis is correct C) ensure repeatability.
-D) counteract the negative effect of the experimental group.
-20. A scientist performs a controlled exp A) the experiment is repeated many B) the experiment proceeds at a slow process all experimental data.
-C) two experiments are conducted, (D) one experiment is performed, but times to ensure that the row pace to guarantee that the cone differing from the oth esults are accurate. ne scientist can care er by only a single
+18. A theory is -A) an idea that has been proven.
+B) a concept in the early stages that still needs to be tested.
+C) a description of a belief that invokes the supernatural.
+D) an explanation of an idea that is broad in scope and supported by a large body of evidence.
+19. The role of a control in an experiment is to -A) provide a basis of comparison to the experimental group.
+B) prove that a hypothesis is correct.
+C) ensure repeatability.
+D) counteract the negative effect of the experiment.
+20. A scientist performs a controlled experiment.
+This means that -A) the experiment is repeated many times to ensure that the results are accurate.
+B) the experiment proceeds at a slow pace to guarantee that the scientist can carefully observe all reactions and process all experimental data.
+C) two experiments are conducted, one differing from the other by only a single variable.
+D) one experiment is performed, but the scientist controls the variables.